python3statement/pycon-2017/proposal.md

 META: ^^ could someone please explain this better; why not just not release an sdist for that version until it is actually released? why is this a problem?

+RESPONSE : Because you can only release an SDIST for:
+ - All version of Python
+ - A minor version.
+You can't target only a minor as your user not solely consist of a specific minor version of Python.

 Also, PyPI does not allow you to upload multiple sdist.
 So this solution won't work if you want to be in the cheeseshop anyway!

 META: ^^ Does this apply to both legacy and warehouse?
+Both.
+RESPONSE : Same DB.
+Also fewer and fewer people know what the cheeses chop is.

 Example: (???
 Ask Donald)